phuse-org/SENDConform/doc/DataConversion.md

 ### Miscellaneous RDF Guidance
 #### Labels

-* `skos:prefLabel` is the primary label used in the graph.
-It may be supplemented later with `rdfs:label` and language tags.
+* `skos:prefLabel` is the primary label used in the graph. `rdfs:label` contains supplemental labels.
+For controlled terms, `skos:prefLabel` contains the industry standard (CDISC) label, which is often in plural form (DAYS, WEEKS, etc.) while `rdfs:label` contains the W3C standard in singular form (DAY, WEEK, etc.)
-* Labels specific to a person, including intervals specific to that person, include the value of usubjid in that label.
-* Labels for *intervals* use the imputed (_im) values as the `skos:prefLabel` instead of the more readable individual dates.
-The reason is that if one date is missing, as is common for LifeSpan and InformedConsent intervals, the label is not created.

 # Data Files and Mapping Detail